hyprwm/hyprland-wiki/content/FAQ/_index.md

 /usr/lib/xdg-desktop-portal &
 ```

-launched with `exec-once` should fix all issues.
+launched on start should fix all issues.
 Adjust the sleep durations to
 taste.

 ### How do I export envvars for Hyprland?